sherifi/opentender-playbook/README.md

 # Opentender Portal Ansible Playbook

-Configure a dedicated Opentender Server or Virtual Machine
+Configure a dedicated Opentender Server

 ## DO NOT RUN ON A SERVER WITH EXISTING OTHER SERVICES/APPS

 Needed:
-* Ubuntu Server (ubuntu-server-16.04.1) in a Virtual Machine (2GB RAM, min.
-30GB HD)
+* Fresh installed Ubuntu Server (ubuntu-server-16.04.1)
 * Ansible 2.2.1.0
 * Gmail SMTP user for outgoing mail sending (no incoming mail is configured)